Christoph33one/post-plan-travel/README.md

 SOLUTION: Upon reviewing the error in the console, I realized that I was mistakenly mapping over the incorrect value of results.
 After correcting the value, the page rendered correctly.

+### ProfilePage

+Issue:

+While attempting to render all posts by a user from their profile page, I encountered a problem where the page would appear blank and an error would be logged in the console for fetchMoreData.

+Solution:
+Upon reviewing the console error, I identified a type error in the hasMore={!!profilePosts.next} code.
+It was discovered that I had removed the second exclamation mark (!), which resulted in the incorrect rendering of images within fetchMoreData.
+By rectifying this issue, the images were displayed correctly.

 ---
 ---
 ---